 And they've tried many, many times to take all of us out at different points.

-And they're gonna try again and again and again.
+And they're going to try again and again and again.

-And the only reason we survive is because you support us and support our advertisers.
+And the only reason we survive is because you support us and support our advertisers and the losers that are paid millions.

-It is an industry now, and they're serious as um the efforts are alive and well.
+It is an industry now, and they're serious as the efforts are alive and well.

-They don't believe in freedom of express of speech, freedom of expression.
+They don't believe in freedom of speech, freedom of expression.

 You know, meanwhile, there's such hypocrisy on their side in terms of the things they say.